haybgq/cis385/readme.rst

 You should update the contents of ``readme.rst`` with a quick description of your own project.

-This description will show up in GitHub.
+This description will show up in GitHub for CIS 385.